Jackson County Missouri Assistance Programs.

 - Nashua Baptist Church - (816) 734-4046

 - If those locations are find helpful, there are dozens of other food programs and options in the region.
-Locate Kansas City food pantries.
+Locate Kansas City free food pantries.

 Additional Kansas City programs